 6.5.1 Retrieve data from a Modbus device

 Suppose a scenario when current readings of a Modbus device need to be displayed at an AE application and Modbus-IPE continuously monitors a Modbus device and uploads that data to a CSE hosted on a server in the network.
-Initially, AE shall be subscribed to the <flexContainer> resource, which is a specialization of some SDT module for a Modbus device, using a <subscription> resource (notificationEventType A, see clause 9.6.8 in TS-0001).
+Initially, the AE shall be subscribed to the <flexContainer> resource, which is a specialization of some SDT module for a Modbus device, using a <subscription> resource (notificationEventType A, see clause 9.6.8 in TS-0001).
 The following steps described in the Figure 6.5.1-1 shall be performed for this scenario:

-The Modbus IPE sends a retrieve <flexContainer> request to the hosting CSE.
+The Modbus IPE shall send a retrieve <flexContainer> request to the hosting CSE.
 This <flexContainer> resource is a specialization of some Modbus module and contains nodnProperties attribute.

-The Hosting CSE responds to the retrieve request with <flexContainer> data that includes nodnProperties.
+The Hosting CSE shall respond to the retrieve request with <flexContainer> data that includes nodnProperties.

-The Modbus IPE uses information stored in nodnProperties to compose Modbus read request.
+The Modbus IPE shall use information stored in nodnProperties to compose Modbus read request.
 The function code can be identified from a register type as in the Table 6.4-1.
 Slave id, address and length should be written in corresponding message fields.
 After the Modbus message is composed, the Modbus IPE sends this message to Modbus device.

 The Modbus device responds with requested data.

-The Modbus IPE sends an update <flexContainer> request (see clause 7.4.37.2.3 in TS-0004).
+The Modbus IPE shall send an update <flexContainer> request (see clause 7.4.37.2.3 in TS-0004).
 The request body specifies the customAttributes to be updated and their new values read from Modbus device.

-After verifying the privileges and the given attributes, the hosting CSE updates <flexContainer> resource.
+After verifying the privileges and the given attributes, the hosting CSE shall update <flexContainer> resource.

-The hosting CSE responds with updated <flexContainer> data after successful update to the Modbus IPE, otherwise it responds with an error.
+The hosting CSE shall respond with updated <flexContainer> data after successful update to the Modbus IPE, otherwise it responds with an error.

-The hosting CSE sends a notification for <flexContainer> resource update to the AE (see clause 7.5.1.2.2 in TS-0004).
+The hosting CSE shall send a notification for <flexContainer> resource update to the AE (see clause 7.5.1.2.2 in TS-0004).

 The AE sends a confirmation message about notification receiving to the hosting CSE (see clause 7.5.1.2.2 in TS-0004).